shrinerb/shrine/doc/plugins/activerecord.md

 #### Skipping Callbacks

-If you don't want the attachment module to add any callbacks to your Active Record model, you can set `:callbacks` to `false`:
+If you don't want the attachment module to add any callbacks to your model, you can set `:callbacks` to `false`:

 ```rb
 plugin :activerecord, callbacks: false